 11.2 Representations and Warranties.
-On the Effective Date and the date of entering into each Transaction, each Party represents and warrants to the other Party that: (i) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation, (ii) it has all regulatory authorizations necessary for it to legally perform its obligations under this Agreement and any other documentation relating to this Agreement or such Transaction to which it is a party, (iii) the execution, delivery and performance of this Agreement and any other documentation relating to this Agreement or such Transaction to which it is a party are within its powers, have been duly authorized by all necessary action and do not violate any of the terms and conditions in its governing documents, any contracts to which it is a party or any law, rule, regulation, order or the like applicable to it, (iv) this Agreement and each other document executed and delivered in accordance with this Agreement constitutes its legally valid and binding obligation enforceable against it in accordance with its terms, (v) there are noBankruptcy Proceedings pending or being contemplated by it or, to its knowledge, threatened against it, (vi) there is not pending or, to its knowledge, threatened against it or any of its affiliates any legal proceedings that could materially adversely affect its ability to perform its obligations under this Agreement or any other document relating to this Agreement to which it is a party, (vii) no Event of Default or event which, absent a cure, with the giving of notice or lapse of time, or both, would constitute an Event of Default with respect to it has occurred and is continuing and no such event or circumstance would occur as a result of its entering into or performing its obligations under this Agreement or any other document relating to this Agreement or any Transaction, (viii) it is acting for its own account, has made its own independent decision to enter into each Transaction and as to whether each such Transaction is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of the other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of each such Transaction, (ix) it is a “forward contract merchant” within the meaning of the United States Bankruptcy Code, (x) it has entered into this Agreement and each Transaction in connection with the conduct of its business and it has the capacity or ability to make or take delivery of Energy, [(xi) with respect to each Transaction involving the purchase or sale of Capacity or an Option, it is a producer, processor, commercial user or merchant handling Energy, and it is entering into such Transaction for purposes related to its business as such], and (xii) the material economic terms of each Transaction are subject to individual negotiation by the Parties.
+On the Effective Date and the date of entering into each Transaction, each Party represents and warrants to the other Party that: (i) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation, (ii) it has all regulatory authorizations necessary for it to legally perform its obligations under this Agreement and any other documentation relating to this Agreement or such Transaction to which it is a party, (iii) the execution, delivery and performance of this Agreement and any other documentation relating to this Agreement or such Transaction to which it is a party are within its powers, have been duly authorized by all necessary action and do not violate any of the terms and conditions in its governing documents, any contracts to which it is a party or any law, rule, regulation, order or the like applicable to it, (iv) this Agreement and each other document executed and delivered in accordance with this Agreement constitutes its legally valid and binding obligation enforceable against it in accordance with its terms, (v) it is not Bankrupt and there are no Proceedings pending or being contemplated by it or, to its knowledge, threatened against it which result in it being Bankrupt, (vi) there is not pending or, to its knowledge, threatened against it or any of its affiliates any legal proceedings that could materially adversely affect its ability to perform its obligations under this Agreement or any other document relating to this Agreement to which it is a party, (vii) no Event of Default or event which, absent a cure, with the giving of notice or lapse of time, or both, would constitute an Event of Default with respect to it has occurred and is continuing and no such event or circumstance would occur as a result of its entering into or performing its obligations under this Agreement or any other document relating to this Agreement or any Transaction, (viii) it is acting for its own account, has made its own independent decision to enter into each Transaction and as to whether each such Transaction is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of the other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of each such Transaction, (ix) it is a “forward contract merchant” within the meaning of the United States Bankruptcy Code, (x) it has entered into this Agreement and each Transaction in connection with the conduct of its business and it has the capacity or ability to make or take delivery of Energy, (xi) with respect to each Transaction involving the purchase or sale of capacity or an option, it is a producer, processor, commercial user or merchant handling energy, and it is entering into such Transaction for purposes related to its business as such and (xii) the material economic terms of each Transaction are subject to individual negotiation by the Parties.

 11.3 Title and Risk of Loss.
 Title to and risk of loss related to the Product shall transfer from Seller to Buyer at the Delivery Point.
 Seller warrants that it will deliver to Buyer the Quantity of the Product free and clear of all liens, claims and encumbrances arising prior to the Delivery Point.